-The term ‘Super Mum’ hardly does justice to Professor Jo Clarke from York.
+The term ‘Super Mum’ hardly does justice to Jo from York.

 Jo’s a forensic psychologist who runs a thriving non-profit consultancy, called PETROS.
 She founded the business while bringing up her daughter Madison and her foster son Jordan, as a single parent and still finding time to ride her beloved horse, Shadow.

 Jo started her career as a psychologist with a 20-year stint in HM Prison Service.

 “As you can imagine,” she says, “this is a pretty high-stress environment.

 “It was my experiences here that helped me to become an expert on resilience, namely those strategies that we all employ in order to cope with demanding situations.”